 Owning vacant land can also become costly to maintain.
 If your property is in a municipality, they may require you to keep your property mowed.
 If you have a lot of trees, they may require you to clean up the brush to guard against fires.
 If your vacant land isn’t in the best of areas, some dumping might occur on the property, turning it into a miniature landfill!
 This trash and garbage might cause you to have code violations and can be costly to have it removed.
 There may also be unknown contaminants or toxic issues on this land that you are unaware of, but once discovered, this might also be costly to clean up.

-Owning vacant land in New Jersey, Brooklyn, Queens, Long Island for too long can be a big mistake.
+Owning vacant land in North Carolina & New Jersey for too long can be a big mistake.
 If you buy your property while the market value is high and hold onto it for a long time, the value might decrease more than you expect.
 Depending on your purchase price, it might cost even more than your annual taxes to hold onto it year after year.
 You might also be losing hundreds of dollars of market value.